Moments of L-functions and Liouville-Green method: Introduction

 \end{thm}

-Our arguments rely in most part on the methods developed by Kuznetsov in $1990$'s.
-More precisely, we prove the exact formulas for moments of $L$-functions in the critical strip and express the error for the first moment in terms of the confluent hypergeometric function ${}_1F_{1}(a,b;x)$ and the error for the second moment in terms of the Gauss hypergeometric function ${}_2F_{1}(a,b,c;x)$.
-The exact statements are given by Theorems \ref{thm:firstmomentexactformula} and \ref{thm:kuznetsov}, respectively.
+The proof of Theorem \eqref{main theorem} relies in most part on methods developed by Kuznetsov in $1990$'s.
+More precisely, we use Theorem \ref{thm:kuznetsov}, which states an exact formula for the second moment of cusp form $L$-functions in the critical strip.
+Off-diagonal terms in this formula are given by two shifted convolution sums, namely